riptl/swarm-seed-list/README.md

 This service spawns a web server that serves a seed list at `listen`.
 Requirements:
  - Access to Docker Daemon API (`/var/run/docker.sock` mounted)
- - Peer in all specified `network`s
+ - Attached to all specified `network`s

 ### Generating the seed list